aidadatahub/aidadatahub.github.io/_datasets/10.23698/aida/sprob20.md

   version: "1.0.0"
   # 1.2.0: Paper now published.
 References & license wording updated.
   description: |
     2611 scanned prostate biopsies from 460 patient cases sampled between 2015 and 2018.
-Clinical data and treatment decisions made in connection with biopsy sampling exist on case level.
-According to metadata, roughly ¼ of the biopsies contain cancer.
+Annotation of clinical metadata and treatment decisions made in connection with biopsy sampling exist on case-level.
+Roughly 35% of the biopsies contain cancer.

   license:
   - name: "Controlled access"